PHart3/2-groups-agda/README.md

    docker run --mount type=bind,source=./html,target=/Two-groups/html 2group
    ```

    This may take a few minutes.
-The HTML files will be under `html/`,
+The HTML files will be under `html/`, and
-   and `html/Biequiv-main.agda.html` will be the entry point.
+   `html/Final-thms.agda.html` will be the entry point.

-See `Two-groups/README.md` for information on type-checking the code without Docker.
+If you can avoid the overhead of Docker, we suggest that you do so even if you
+have lots of available RAM.

+We have found that type-checking directly on a MacOS with an M1 chip is much
+faster (see `Final/README.md`).

 ## Acknowledgement